ShaunCurtis/GitHubSite/site/PrePublish/RenderFragments.md

 title: Render Fragments in Blazor
 date: 2021-06-04
 oneliner: An article describing Render Fragments in Blazor.
-precis: This article looks at RenderFragements in Blazor: what they are and how to use them.
+precis: This article looks at RenderFragements in Blazor, what they are and how to use them.
 published: 2021-06-04
 ---